gocheaphosting/easy-paypal-lte/readme.txt

 = History =

+* V4.21: Help documentation changes, removing the large PDF file from the repository.
+[Nov 29, 2013]
 * V4.20: Bug fixes to persist storage location and product under modification.
 Major changes to the shop page to help the user.
 Buy Now button now takes only one click to go to PayPal.
 [Nov 19, 2013]
 * V4.12: Minor fix to suppress a warning.
 [Nov 18, 2013]
 * V4.11: Bug fixes to suppress notices.
 [Nov 13, 2013]